Royal question: Political recovery and revival of the royal question

 Soon after the liberation, Belgium began a period of rapid economic recovery and the process of political reconstruction began.
 The traditional party system had been torn apart by the war and occupation.
 The two major ideological blocks proceeded to create their own parties: socialists created the Belgian Socialist Party (PSB–BSP), while Catholics and conservatives created the Christian Social Party (PSC–CVP).
 The biggest change in early post-liberation politics was the surge of support for the Communist Party of Belgium, which became the third party in Belgian politics until 1949, temporarily displacing the Liberal Party.
 The Walloon Movement also re-emerged after the war, promoting the culture and economic interests of the French-speaking areas in the south.
 The period saw major reform of trade unions following the creation of the first large unified union, the General Labour Federation of Belgium (Fédération générale du Travail de Belgique or Algemeen Belgisch Vakverbond, FGTB–ABVV), in April 1945 with 248,000 members nationwide.
 By 1947, however, the political structure of the Belgian state had stabilised.

-Under the early regency, both the Pierlot and subsequent Achille Van Acker governments attempted to avoid confronting the issue of Leopold's return despite calls from Communists, some Socialists and trade unionists for the King's abdication in April and May 1945.
+Under the early regency, both the Pierlot and subsequent Achille Van Acker governments attempted to avoid confronting the issue of Leopold's return despite calls from communists, some socialists and trade unionists for the King's abdication in April and May 1945.
 Soon after the King's liberation, Van Acker and a government delegation headed to Strobl, Austria to negotiate with Leopold.
 At a series of meetings between 9 and 11 May 1945, Van Acker insisted that the King publicly announce his support for the Allied cause and his commitment to parliamentary democracy.
 No agreement was reached.
-In the meantime, Leopold took up residence in Pregny (near Geneva) in Switzerland under the pretext that heart palpitations made further negotiations or thoughts of return to political life impossible.
+In the meantime, Leopold took up residence in Pregny (near Geneva) in Switzerland under the pretext that heart palpitations made further negotiations or thoughts of a return to political life impossible.

 In Belgium, political debate about the royal question continued and grew after the war, and remained a polemical topic in the popular press, notably in the Francophone newspaper Le Soir.
 In the general election of 1949, the PSC–CVP campaigned on a pro-Leopold royalist platform.
-The results reshaped the political landscape; the Communists were routed and the PSB–BSP lost seats to both the Liberals and Catholics.
+The results reshaped the political landscape; the communists were routed and the PSB–BSP lost seats to both the Liberals and Catholics.
 The Catholics gained a new majority in the Senate and a plurality in the Chamber of Representatives, their best results since the war.
-Gaston Eyskens took over as Prime Minister at the head of a Liberal-Catholic coalition.
+Gaston Eyskens took over as prime minister at the head of a Liberal-Catholic coalition.
 Both parties in the government (and Leopold himself) supported a referendum on the King's return, which became the focus of political attention.